devarogundade/afteryield/README.md

 ---

+## **Vault**

+A **Vault** manages capital allocations and DeFi strategies.
+It serves as the execution layer for automated investment decisions, rebalancing funds based on agent instructions.

+---

+## **Strategy**

+A **Strategy** is a modular logic unit built to maximize yield from specific DeFi pools.
+Strategies can be added, updated, or removed from Vaults to optimize returns based on current market conditions.

+---

+## **Agent**

+An **Agent** orchestrates Vaults and their Strategies.
+It can also manage a user's Account, but **only with explicit approval from the account owner**.
+Agents think, plan, and act autonomously through AI-powered reasoning integrated with Chainlink Functions and ElizaOS.

+---

 ## **Account**

 The **Account** is a fully on-chain, user-controlled smart wallet.
 It allows users to maintain complete ownership of their assets while interacting with autonomous agents.